ronanamsterdam/satisfactorium/README.md

 ## 🧐 What's inside?

-This is my where I'll gather all the experiments I consider fun to play with and study and best-practices to use.
+This is where I'll gather all the experiments I consider fun to play with/study and best-practices to use.

 And inside you have: